simonheys/wordclock/README.md

 - [WordClock Words](/packages/wordlock-words)

-  The words and logic that determine how the time is displayed in different variations or languages.
+  The words and expressions that influence how time is displayed in different variations or languages.